MicrosoftDocs/Advertising-docs/BingAds/reporting-service/changetypereportfilter.md

 ---
-title: ChangeTypeReportFilter Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: ChangeTypeReportFilter Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the types of changes to entities by which you can filter the report data.
 ---
-# ChangeTypeReportFilter Value Set
+# ChangeTypeReportFilter Value Set - Reporting
 Defines the types of changes to entities by which you can filter the report data.
 These values are also used as column values in the `HowChanged` column of the campaign change history report.
 For more information, see [SearchCampaignChangeHistoryReportColumn](../reporting-service/searchcampaignchangehistoryreportcolumn.md).

 ## Syntax